freesh/docker-neos/README.md

 ### php.ini

-The php.ini can be found and edited in _/Docker/php/php.ini_.
-This file will be mounted in the container.
+The php.ini can be found and edited in _/Docker/Config/php/php.ini_.
+This file will be mounted in the _php-fpm_ container.

 ## Node configuration